-Unfortunately, the article appeared in this week’s New York Times “Smart Living” section.
-While it carries a valuable message (dog parks should have a good deal more self-monitoring than most currently do), its main complaints dominate like the unruly dogs cited in the author’s commentary.
+Unfortunately, the article appeared in that newspaper’s “Smart Living” section.
+While it carries a valuable message (dog parks should have a good deal more self-monitoring than most do), its main complaints dominate like the unruly dogs cited in the author’s commentary.

 GET THE BARK IN YOUR INBOX!

 Sign up for our newsletter and stay in the know.

 But we take issue with both the tone and heavy-handedness of this article and its main takeaway: that dog parks are teeming with dog fights and careless owners, and rife with disease!
 As longtime advocates of dog parks, we have not found that to be true.
 In fact, despite the occasional presence of an irresponsible owner or an unruly dog, most off-leash areas (OLAs) we’ve frequented for three decades are have been relatively incident free.